 Note that, although the parameter d indexing the family of tests is specified by the econometrician, it is not a tuning parameter in the sense described in the introduction above.
-This is because the choice of d is reflected in the limiting distribution of the variance ratio statistic, unlike the tuning parameters, e.g. lag length and bandwidth parameters, in the Dickey-Fuller or Phillips-Perron unit root tests.
-Thus, it may be possible to locate a member of the family of tests which is tailored in such a way that power is maximized against relevant alternatives.
+This is because the choice of d is reflected in the asymptotic distribution of the variance ratio statistic, unlike the tuning parameters, e.g. lag length and bandwidth parameters, in the Dickey-Fuller or Phillips-Perron unit root tests.
+Thus, the test based on Theorem 2 and the asymptotic distribution in Theorem 1 would be tuning parameter free.
+Another consequence is that it may be possible to locate a member of the family of tests which is tailored in such a way that power is maximized against relevant alternatives.
 Indeed, this is considered in the following asymptotic local power analysis, where results are provided which recommend d = 0.1, c.f.
 Theorem 3.
 See also the simulations in section 4 below.
 Another typical choice could be d = 1, i.e. partial summation, based on computational simplicity, which is (the inverse of) the statistic used by Breitung (2002) and Taylor (2005) to test for (seasonal) unit roots.